dominicclark38-pixel/osTicket-Help-Desk-Lab-Microsoft-Azure/README.md

 # Project Outcome

-This lab successfully deployed a fully functional **osTicket help desk system in a Microsoft Azure Virtual Machine**.
-The project demonstrates hands-on experience with **cloud deployment, help desk ticketing systems, system configuration, and IT support workflows**.
+This lab successfully deployed a fully functional osTicket help desk system in a Microsoft Azure Virtual Machine.
+The project demonstrates hands-on experience with cloud deployment, help desk ticketing systems, system configuration, and IT support workflows.